swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ## Language Features

 The Swift extension uses [SourceKit-LSP](https://github.com/apple/sourcekit-lsp) to power language features.
-SourceKit LSP provides the following features in the editor.
+SourceKit-LSP provides the following features in the editor.
 Use these links to see the VS Code documentation for each topic:

 - [Code completion](https://code.visualstudio.com/docs/editor/intellisense)